Paulsky/filter-order-history/README.txt

 Yes, the plugin uses WooCommerce's standard styling and hooks, making it compatible with most themes that properly support WooCommerce.

+= Does this work with HPOS (High-Performance Order Storage)? =

+Yes, OrderFinder is fully compatible with WooCommerce's High-Performance Order Storage feature.

+= Can I customize which fields customers can filter by? =

+Absolutely!
+Go to WooCommerce > Settings > Filter Order History to select which order fields should be available for filtering.

+= Can I change the order of columns in the orders table? =

+Yes, use the drag-and-drop interface in WooCommerce > Settings > Filter Order History > Columns Ordering to reorder columns.

+= Does this work with large order volumes? =

+Yes, the plugin uses efficient WooCommerce query methods and supports pagination for performance.

+= Can customers see orders from other customers? =

+No, the plugin maintains WooCommerce's security model.
+Customers can only filter and view their own orders.

 == Screenshots ==

+1. Enhanced order history page with filtering interface and custom columns

 == Changelog ==